 Live the life of an actor by exploring the world of acting through “Meisner’s Technique.”
 This technique forces the actor to “get out of their head” through repetitious exercises and focusing on the other actors as well as the world that surrounds the actor on stage.
 This is a culmination of Stanislavski’s Method and a deeper exploration through Bogart’s Viewpoints.
 It is enriching and enlightening for the actor to capture themselves alive in the moment-to-moment life of the text and the world around them.
 Studying acting can be an enriching experience that also needs to be explored in a safe environment.
 This course embodies both of these for the seasoned actor.
 Introduction to Acting, Intermediate Acting, and Character Development are all mandatory prerequisites for this course.

 PRIVATE LESSONS | Scheduled at your convenience

-Private lessons are tailored to meet the needs and interests of the student.
+Private in-person and online lessons are tailored to meet the needs and interests of the student.
 Whether you are preparing for an audition, want to study new or more challenging material, or just want to gain experience working one-on-one with a professional, private lessons are a great choice.